apnadkarni/blt/doc/comboentry.rst

     will be displayed.
 The default is "600".

   **-menu** *menuName*
-    Specifies the path name of the menu associated with this comboentry.
+    Specifies the path name of the menu associated with this *comboentry*.
     *MenuName* must be a **blt::combomenu** widget and a child of *pathName*.
 If *menuName* is "", no menu will be displayed.
 The default is "".

-  **-menuanchor** *anchorName*

   **-postcommand** *cmdString*
     Specifies a TCL command to invoked when the menu is posted.
 The command will be invoked before the menu is displayed onscreen.
-For example, this may be used to disable buttons that may not be valid when the menu is posted.
     If *cmdString* is "", no command is invoked.
 The default is "".

   **-relief** *reliefName*
-    Specifies the 3-D effect for *pathName*.  *ReliefName* indicates how the menu should appear relative to the window it's packed into.
+    Specifies the 3-D effect for *pathName*.  *ReliefName* indicates how the *comboentry* should appear relative to the window it's packed into.
     Acceptable values are **raised**, **sunken**, **flat**, **ridge**, **solid**, and **groove**.
 For example, "raised" means *pathName* should appear to protrude.
 The default is "raised".

-  **-selectbackground** *colorName*
+  **-selectbackground** *bgName*
     Specifies the color of the rectangle surrounding selected text.
+    *BgName* may be a color name or the name of a background object created by the **blt::background** command.
 The default is "skyblue4".

   **-selectborderwidth** *numPixels*
     Specifies the borderwidth of the selected rectangle.  *NumPixels* is a